Salts are ionic compounds that are produced from the reaction of an acid with a base. Salts can be acidic, basic or neutral.

 Let's take KF for example, we can cross ok K+ since its in the first group.
 Since we crossed out the cation only, this salt is basic.
 It came from a strong base, KOH, and a weak acid, HF.

-Let's learn more fun chemistry together with our incredible chemistry tutors in NYC, Brooklyn and online.
+Let's learn more fun chemistry together with our incredible chemistry tutors in NYC, Washington DC, Bethesda and online.
 We love what we do!
 Call Transformation Tutoring today at 646-407-9078 to schedule your session.